-JOINT EVENT EuroELSO & ESICM
+JOINT EVENT ESICM & EuroELSO

 Format: Virtual

-The Advanced Master Course (integration and simulation) in ECLS/ECMO provides participants with a solid view of ECLS/ECMO with a focus on weaning from VV ECMO and VA ECMO, patient-related VA ECMO complications (differential oxygenation – limb ischaemia – LV overload), and awake ECMO (potential benefits and pitfalls) .
+The Advanced Course (integration and simulation) in ECLS/ECMO provides participants with a solid view of ECLS/ECMO with a focus on weaning from VV ECMO and VA ECMO, patient-related VA ECMO complications (differential oxygenation – limb ischaemia – LV overload), and awake ECMO (potential benefits and pitfalls).
 This e-Course is part of a joint EuroELSO & ESICM programme to provide specialised training in extracorporeal techniques to healthcare professionals interested in the field.
 Certificates may be validated at EuroELSO on the path to the ELSO Adult ECMO Practitioner Certification (E-AEC).
 After registering, ensure you access the dedicated online classroom on the ESICM Academy.

 Directors: